-There is a new shepherd leading the flock of Centralia’s Grandview Christian Church.
+There is a new shepherd leading the flock of Centralia’s Parkview Christian Church.

 Justin Danielson, formerly of Louisville, Kentucky is that shepherd.

 But this is not his first time in this particular pasture.

 Besides spending some of his college here a few miles north by northwest of here reading books and playing ball at Moberly’s Central Christian College, Danielson spent a year as Parkview’s youth pastor.

 Though born in Bloomfield Ia, Danielson, the son of a USDA meat packing inspector and a babysitting housewife , grew up calling the small north Missouri town of Milan his home.